Skip to content

 tova

-title_case("hello world") // "Hello World"
+titleCase("hello world") // "Hello World"

-title_case("the quick brown fox") // "The Quick Brown Fox"
+titleCase("the quick brown fox") // "The Quick Brown Fox"

 snake_case